The Indoor Air Pollution in Homes

 “Dust mites, molds, animal dander, and other biologicals are found in some degree in every home and workplace.
 High relative humidity is the primary factor encouraging biological agents to grow and be released into the air.”
 (US EPA)

-The Health Effects of Biological Contaminants
+The Health Effects of Moisture in Basement

 Indoor biological pollutants are a major contributing factor to asthma and allergies, which have become a growing public health problem, particularly among children.